 Henning Koppel for Georg Jensen

-Vintage Danish silver jigsaw bracelet, with H K hallmark,
+Vintage Danish solid silver jigsaw bracelet, with H K hallmark,

 Poul Kjærholm (Denmark 1929-1980)

 PK55 Ash wood and brushed steel dining table